Our maternity services during Coronavirus (Covid-19)

 What if I test positive after I have had my baby?

-If your baby is well, they will be able to stay with you, however if they become unwell with
+If your baby is well, they will be able to stay with you, however if your baby becomes unwell with

-COVID-19 symptoms they will require to be admitted to the Neonatal Intensive Care Unit (NICU) for special care.
+COVID-19 symptoms they will require to be admitted to the Special Care Baby Unit (SCBU) or Neonatal Intensive Care Unit (NICU) for special care.

-If you test positive and your baby is already being cared for in NICU you will be unable to visit until a you have undertaken a period of 14 days self-isolation; either 14 days after the onset of illness or/and receipt of positive test result - even if you have no symptoms.
+If you test positive and your baby is already being cared for in SCBU/NICU you will not be able to visit until a you have undertaken a period of 10 days self-isolation; either 10 days after the onset of illness or/and receipt of positive test result - even if you have no symptoms.
 We will attempt to avoid separation of you and your baby where absolutely possible.

 If I have tested positive for COVID-19 can I still breastfeed?